 (“Water on the Brain”)

-The brain and spinal cord are bathed in cerebrospinal fluid (the fluid that is tapped and analyzed when one has a “spinal tap”).
+The brain and spinal cord are bathed in cerebrospinal fluid (the fluid that is tapped and analyzed when a“spinal tap” is performed).
 This fluid is created in special chambers in the brain called “ventricles.”
-It circulates and is ultimately reabsorbed.
+It circulates around the brain and spinal cord without ever mixing with the bloodstream and is ultimately reabsorbed back into the body.
 In hydrocephalus, there is too much fluid, either because of a drainage problem or an over-production problem.
-When the problem is congenital, the skull is still soft enough to expand somewhat (leading to a dome-shaped head) but it does not take long for the skull bones to harden.
+When the problem is congenital (meaning the animal is born with the condition or born so as to promptly develop the condition), the skull is still soft enough at birth and in infancy to expand somewhat with the extra fluid inside the brain.
+This expansion leads to a dome-shaped head and frequently an open fontanelle (soft spot where the skull bones have not fully closed).
+Unfortunately, when the skull bones eventually harden, the shape of the skull is set and there is no more room to accommodate the increasing fluid volume inside.
+Pressure on the brain results and therein lies the problem.
 Because the skull cannot expand with increased contents, the result is compression of the brain by the extra fluid.

 HOW DO ANIMALS GET HYDROCEPHALUS?